 Sigma’s interpretation of the 24-105mm lens is a bit cheaper, offering some great features (and not-so-great compromises) for the price.
 Let’s begin by saying that this is a full-frame lens.
 We get a reliable ultrasonic autofocus system, unfortunately, without any optical image stabilization.
 The great thing about this lens is its zoom range, which is the same one from the previous lens we mentioned.
 However, with this zoom range, we barely noticed any drops in image quality.
 In fact, there are none!

-The constant aperture is also great, but as its name suggest, the lens’ aperture rating is f/4.
+The constant aperture is also great, but as its name suggests, the lens’ aperture rating is f/4.
 Some standard zoom lenses pack f/2.8 aperture rating, but they are more expensive and we wanted to give you some affordable options.
 The weather seals are also absent here, which is such a shame.
 This further produces a barely-noticeable glare effect, which you’ll notice if you have a really good eye.
 On the other side, the overall performance of this lens is astonishing for the price.

 Sigma definitely did a great job here, combining stellar image quality, vast zoom range, and rock-solid, constant aperture.
 Since the lens is 885g heavy, we can’t say it’s on the lightweight side of the spectrum.
 It’s even more interesting that it’s not that large – 89x109mm.
 Clearly, a lot of material has been used in the manufacturing process, giving this lens prestigious build quality.